He probably never uttered those now famous words,“Don’t Shoot G-Men, Don’t Shoot.”

 Twenty-one persons were convicted in this case, the sentences including six life sentences and other sentences totaling 58 years, two months, and three days.

-George “Machine Gun” Kelly died of a heart attack at the Federal Penitentiary, Leavenworth, Kansas, on July 17, 1954.
-Kathryn Kelly was released from prison in Cincinnati in 1958; she was last known to be residing in Oklahoma.
+George “Machine Gun” Kelly died of a heart attack at the Federal Penitentiary in Leavenworth, Kansas, on July 17, 1954.
+Kathryn Kelly was released from prison in Cincinnati in 1958; she passed away in 1985.